twinslow/btam_line_poc/README.md

 Plus a Python partner for each line that speaks the other end of the conversation and traces every byte in hex.

+All code written by Claude, Opus 5 -- I've got no knowledge of BTAM or EXCP programming.

 ## The programs

 | Source | Line | Access method | Status |